mgyane001/EEE3088F-Group-10/README.md

 ### Prerequisites
 - STM32CubeIDE for firmware development.
 - Basic soldering equipment and electronic component handling knowledge.
-- Access to 3D printing services for chassis (optional).
+- KiCad or any other electronics CAD software

 ### Assembly Instructions
 1. **Processor & Motherboard Connection:** Start by connecting the processor module to the motherboard using the provided pin headers.
 2. **Sensing Module Assembly:** Follow the schematic in `Docs/Sensing_Module_Schematic.pdf` to assemble your sensing module.
 Attach it to the motherboard as indicated.
 3. **Power Module Assembly:** Assemble the power module according to `Docs/Power_Module_Schematic.pdf` and attach it to the designated motherboard location.
-4. **Final Assembly:** Secure all connections and mount the assembled motherboard into the chassis (if available).
-Connect the motors and battery.
+4. **Final Assembly:** Secure all connections and mount the assembled motherboard into the chassis and connect the motors and battery.

 ## Usage
 To operate the Micro-Mouse: